What is a background check for employment?

 6. Confirm employment history and qualifications

 Part of the data collected relates to the applicant’s employment history and qualifications.
-Verify these credentials by contacting educational institutions and previous employers.
+Many employers choose to contact educational institutions or previous employers to confirm information.

-Any background check should comply with associated laws and regulations.
+Organisations typically align their processes with their internal policies and current official guidance.
 Regularly update your procedures to reflect changes in these laws and remain compliant with your HR processes.

 After completing all the steps, communicate the results with transparency and address any potential concerns.
 Candidates have the right to access the information collected about them.